Fragrag/PersonalWebsite/_commercial/2_TheHarvest.markdown

 offsety: -0%
 ---

-In collaboration with the artist, I created a looping animation of a floating golden figurine in Unreal Engine 4 as well as general technical assistance.
+In collaboration with the artist, I created a looping animation of a floating golden figurine in Unreal Engine 4 as well as lending him general technical assistance.

 <hr>